vanruc/todoApp/README.md

 1. General Information
 2. Process

-You can scroll up a bit to read the guildline about how to create `Project edit view` and apply to create `Todo edit view`.
+You can scroll up a bit to read the guideline on how to create `Project Edit view` and apply to create `Todo edit view`.

-Stop reading for awhile and finish your `Todo edit view` before compare with my definition below.
+We suggest you stop reading for a while and attempt your `Todo Edit view` before comparing with the definition below.

 #### General Information Component